Populism in Canada

 The Canada convoy protest in 2022 was described an expression of right-wing populism within Canada.

-Populism in Canada has been part of the country's political culture through its history and across the political spectrum.
+Populism has been part of Canada's political culture through its history and across the political spectrum.
 Populist parties and movements have included the Canadian social credit movement which achieved electoral strengths in Western Canada and to some extent in Quebec in the early to mid 20th century, and the Reform Party of Canada which became the largest conservative party in Parliament from a base in Western Canada in the 1990s.

 According to Laycock, Quebecois populism is largely intertwined in Quebec nationalism and thus has to be examined with its own ideological and linguistic dynamics taken into consideration.